 - USGS Earthquake Hazards Program Event Executive Summary 5-2-2015

 - WOOD TV8 Interview - WMU experts suggest not to expect major earthquake in Michigan

 Follow the discussions related to this earthquake in our Facebook page

 - Michigan Geology and Energy Resources, an Overview (June 2015)

 - Testimony in support of H.R.
 5066, the National Geological and Geophysical Data preservation Program

 - Comprehensive GIS website of Michigan Geological Survey

 - Physiographic Map of Michigan

-Director of the survey explains the importance of soil identification and use of consistent terminologies for water well drillers at Michigan Ground Water Association conference in Battle Creek, Michigan.
+John Yellich, the director of the survey, explains the importance of soil identification and use of consistent terminologies for water well drillers at the Michigan Ground Water Association conference in Battle Creek, Michigan.
 Watch the video.